 On a 4.0 scale, the student must maintain an overall 2.5 average in the required general education courses and meet all other requirements in order to be considered for placement in the nursing sequence.

 ADDITIONAL INFORMATION

-There are specific student policies that apply to nursing students (i.e. uniform regulations, confidentiality, etc.) A copy of these will be distributed at the beginning of the first nursing class.
+There are specific student policies that apply to nursing students (i.e. uniform regulations, confidentiality, etc.) The policies are maintained in the Nursing Student Handbook which is available online.